UPDATED JUL 14, 2020

 Patterson Park, in its namesake neighborhood, packs a ton of activities into one little space.
 One of which is a wide and winding path to be utilized by walkers, joggers, and, yes, bikers.
 The main loop is about two miles and definitely includes some hills, but the spider web of paths could leave you riding around for much longer.
 And don’t leave the loop without snapping a selfie in front of the pagoda or taking in the panoramic views of the city from the top of the northwest hill.

-Nestled in between rows of row houses in the Bel Air-Edison neighborhood, this “lollipop” 10-mile trail runs through dense woods before opening up onto Lake Montebello at the far west end.
+Nestled in between row houses in the Bel Air-Edison neighborhood, this “lollipop” 10-mile trail runs through dense woods before opening up onto Lake Montebello at the far west end.
 Moderate hills add an extra challenge for your legs, and be sure to keep your eyes out for native wildlife such as beavers, deer and of course blue heron.

 If mountain biking is your jam, don’t miss out on Gunpowder Falls State Park.
 Though some areas of the park don’t allow bikers, the Little Gunpowder Trail is a nice ride for beginners.
 And if you practically live on two wheels, make sure to stick to the Sweet Air Area, where the packed dirt single-track trails are a bit more advanced.
 And, of course, you’ll need to stop and marvel at the falls along the way!